Rajeswari1798/Rajeswari1798/README.md

 - 👋 Hi, I’m @Rajeswari1798
 - 👀 I’m interested in Data & Business Analyst Job Roles
-- 🌱 I’m currently learning Data Analyst
+- 🌱 I’m a Google Certifed Data Analyst
 - 💞️ I’m looking to collaborate on Data Visualization and programming in R and python
 - 📫 How to reach me rajeswari1798@gmail.com
 - 😄 Pronouns: Raji